ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 - *Service*: A `service` is an HTTP web service described by a Swagger.
 A service is the discrete unit of functionality that can be remotely accessed.
 - *Resource*: A `resource` is a single request handler within a service.
 The resource concept is designed to be access protocol independent - but in the initial release of the language it is intended to work with HTTP.
+- *Worker*: A `worker` is a thread of execution that the integration developer programs as a lifeline.
+A resource has a built-in worker that excutes the work of the resource.
+- *Function*: A `function` is an operation that is executed by a worker.
 - *Connector*: A `connector` represents a participant in the integration and is used to interact with an external system.
-Ballerina includes a set of standard connectors.
+Ballerina includes a set of standard connectors and anyone can program additional connectors in Ballerina itself.
-- *Connection*: A connection represents the instantiation of a `connector` with a particular configuration.
-- *Action*: An `action` is an operation one can execute against a connection - i.e. a single interaction with a participant of the integration.
+- *Action*: An `action` is an operation one can execute against a connector - i.e. a single interaction with a participant of the integration.
+- *Worker*: A `worker` is a thread of execution that the integration developer programs as a lifeline.
 - *Function*: A `function` is an operation that is executed by a worker.
-- *Worker*: A `worker` is a thread of execution that the integration developer programs as a lifeline.

 ![High Level Concepts](images/HighLevelConcepts2.png)